-(In this kind of questions candidates are given a summary for one, two or three paragraphs with some fill in the blanks questions.
-As these are fill in the blanks or gaps, there is a condition of writing ONE, TWO or THREE words for each answer.
-Candidates need to find out the related paragraphs by correctly studying the keywords form the questions.
-Then, they should follow the steps of finding answers for fill in the gaps.)
+(In this kind of question candidates are given a summary for one, two or three paragraphs with some fill-in-the-blanks questions.
+As these are fill-in-the-blanks or gaps, there is a condition of writing ONE, TWO or THREE words for each answer.
+Candidates need to find out the related paragraphs by correctly studying the keywords from the questions.
+Then, they should follow the steps of finding answers to fill in the gaps.)

 As the heading of the summary is Jared Diamond’s View, we have to start looking for answers from paragraph B.

 Question 21: Diamond believes that the Polynesian settlers on Rapa Nui destroyed its forests, cutting down its trees for fuel and clearing land for _________.